Johnson Sakaja: Controversies

 Sakaja's political career has included several controversies and allegations of corruption.

 Revoked degree

 While Sakaja claimed to have graduated from the University of Nairobi with Bachelor of Science in Actuarial Science, UON stated in a letter that he had yet to graduate.
 Sakaja later claimed he had a Degree in Management from Team University in Uganda.
-In 29 June 2022, the Kenyan Commission for University Education declared Sakaja's Team University degree had been revoked.
+On 29 June 2022, the Kenyan Commission for University Education declared Sakaja's Team University degree had been revoked.
 The lack of firm evidence of Sakaja's higher education achievements calls into question whether he is qualified to serve as Governor of Nairobi.
 Close friends of the Governor say that he holds no education certificates past Kenyan High School, and questions remain about the actual high school he claims to have attended.
 In July 2022, the High Court dismissed a petition challenging the validity of Sakaja's academic qualifications due to lack of evidence.